-You should include sealant application in your maintenance schedule, and this should take place right after cleaning.
+You should include a sealant application in your maintenance schedule, and this should take place right after cleaning.
 Frequent sealing is the key to keeping marble protected and looking sharp.
 Marble and granite sealer is easy to use, but you need to let it dry and sit overnight before resuming foot traffic.
-Don’t polish the flooring after sealing like you would with other stone surfaces in the home, as it can make the floors dangerously slippery.
+Don’t worry about how to polish marble floors because you don’t need to polish flooring after sealing like you would with other stone surfaces in the home, as it can make the floors dangerously slippery.

 If you have any additional questions about caring for flooring made of marble, granite, slate, or another type of natural stone, reach out to the Stone Care Experts at Granite Gold® today.
 One of our knowledgeable representatives would be happy to take your call at 1-800-475-STONE (7866).
 Make sure to like our Facebook page as well to ensure you receive plenty of amazing tips on caring for the natural stone and quartz in your home.